rrosener/rrosener.github.io/_pages/about.md

 Introduction
 ------
 Hi, I'm Riley Rosener!
 I recently graduated from the University of Chicago with a B.S. in Astrophysics with Honors, and a Minor in History.
-I am currently working as an researcher in [Professor Jacob Bean's research group](https://astro.uchicago.edu/~jbean/index.html), with Dr. Michael Zhang, transferring my senior thesis project into a manuscript submitted to _The Astrophysical Journal_ in October 2024.
-More details can be found at [Publications](https://rrosener.github.io/publications/).
+I am currently working as an researcher in [Professor Jacob Bean's research group](https://astro.uchicago.edu/~jbean/index.html), with Dr. Michael Zhang, transferring my senior thesis project into a manuscript that was submitted to _The Astrophysical Journal_ in October 2024.
+More details can be found at [Publications](https://rrosener.github.io/publications/) or by looking at the [GitHub page for pyTPCI](https://github.com/ideasrule/pyTPCI).
 Please contact me if you want more information before an arXiv preprint is released.

 Interests
 ------